Best Foods to Try in Hanoi, Vietnam

 19 – 21 – 31 Duong Thanh, Hà Nội,Vietnam (Old Quarter)

 120k VND per person

 3. Bún Riêu Cua

-This delicious tangy tomato based soup is made with rice vermicelli and topped with pounded freshwater crabmeat, fried tofu, and green onion.
+Next up, is this delicious tangy tomato-based soup is made with rice vermicelli and topped with pounded freshwater crabmeat, fried tofu, and green onion.
 Warm chunks of tomato and chopped morning glory float near the top awaiting your spoons tender embrace.